-Ground was broken July 1 for construction of a new $125 million facility at 174 Ipswich Street, leading to relocation of both Boston Arts Academy and the Boston Arts Academy Foundation.
+The ground was broken July 1 for the construction of a new $125 million facility at 174 Ipswich Street, leading to the relocation of both Boston Arts Academy and the Boston Arts Academy Foundation.

 Mayor Martin J. Walsh and City Council President Kim Janey, city and state officials, and members of BAA and the BAA Foundation, raised the final steel beam into place to complete the new building in a Topping Off Ceremony.
 Prior to the ceremony, BAA students, caregivers, faculty, staff, and community leaders contributed notes and decorated the beam, forever embedding their messages in to the steelwork of the school itself.

 A community campus

 Starting in the 2022-2023 school year, BAA is housed in a new state-of-the-art facility, encompassing 153,500 square feet and increasing capacity for the school by more than 15 percent.
 The new facility provides better rehearsal studios, high-tech fashion and fine art studios, a gymnasium, dance studios, a cutting-edge STEAM lab, a rooftop recital hall, and professional theatres.
 Many of the spaces are equipped with the latest technologies used by big-name artists and headlining entertainers.

 This five-story facility, while catering to the student experience, also provides. space rental options for local artists and performers.
 In this way, BAA can continue to develop a community learning environment where our students can not only create and compose their own original work but also be inspired through working artists in and around Boston.